spacehen/EEE4022F/README.md

 * /Software - source code for the browser extension and native host.
 * /Report - latex (overleaf) source code of report.

+**MLLDYL002.pdf** is the compiled PDF version of the project report.